sdaps/website/pages/Documentation/Tutorial.rst

 It is possible to use a cell phone camera image instead of a scanner.
 Usually it is a lot faster to use a feed scanner, but there may be certain cases where this is useful.

+Some example images are in
+`cellphone.tar
+<cellphone.tar>`__ or
+`cellphone-2.tar
-Some example images are in `attachment:cellphone.tar`_cellphone.tar`attachment:None`_ or `attachment:cellphone-2.tar`_cellphone-2.tar`attachment:None`_ (the second one is required if you have a newer version of the multicol package).
+<cellphone-2.tar>`__ (the second one is required if you have a newer version of the multicol package).
 To try it, extract the archive (in this example to /tmp/ and then run the following commands:

 ::